zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Remove an element from a set.

-   :s: the set to modify.
+   :param s: the set to modify.

-   :key: the element to remove.
+   :param key: the element to remove.

    :returns: true if the element existed in the set and is now removed.